refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ### How I can override a specific method of Data Providers?

-In some cases, you may need to override the method of Refine data providers.
+In some cases, you may need to override the method of **refine** data providers.
 The simplest way to do this is to use the [Spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)

 For example, Let's override the `update` function of the [`@pankod/refine-simple-rest`](https://github.com/refinedev/refine/tree/next/packages/simple-rest). `@pankod/refine-simple-rest` uses the `PATCH` HTTP method for `update`, let's change it to `PUT` without forking the whole data provider.